 Where a Scheme member is in receipt of fluctuating emoluments, regulation 11 of the LGPS (Benefits, Membership and Contributions) Regulations (Northern Ireland) 2009 continues to apply for the purposes of the final pay calculation for (a) and (b) above regardless of whether the fluctuating emoluments are paid before, on or after 1 April 2015.

 Where a Scheme member is in receipt of child related leave payments it is the pay that they would have earned but for the absence that is reported as the final pay for the purposes of the final pay period.

+There is more information on final pay calculations on the ‘employer bite size training’ page of www.lgpsregs.org.
+Please note that this website relates to the LGPS in England and Wales, which has slightly different regulations than the LGPS(NI).
+However, the training in this section is also relevant to the NI Scheme.

 Retention of payroll data